 London #1 for foreign students!
 Student visas ….hmm

-London is simply the best place to study despite the UK’s tough student immigration system
+Is London still the best place to study for international students despite the UK’s tough student immigration system?

 ‘Great education’, ‘amazing job opportunities’ and ‘fantastic place to live’ are the words often used by international students to describe the UK and London in particular.
 The nation’s capital with four of Europe’s top 10 universities, a healthy job market and the potential for a 24/7 social life was once again ranked as the best city in the world for university students and ahead of Tokyo, Melbourne, Montreal and Paris – by QS Higher Education Group’s recent report.